-In this work, we adapt the framework proposed by \citet{wei2024aniportrait} for the novel application of generating sprite sheets tailored for game character animation.
-The pipeline of our method is illustrated in Figure~\ref{fig:framework}.
-The methodology comprises three key components: ReferenceNet, Pose Guider, and Motion Module.
-ReferenceNet encodes the appearance features of the character from a reference image by leveraging a SD-v1.5 model with modified self-attention layers replaced by spatial-attention layers.
-Cross-attention, driven by a CLIP image encoder, enhances feature integration between ReferenceNet and denoising net.
-The Pose Guider encodes motion information using four convolution layers to align the pose image with the same resolution as the noise latent.
-The processed pose image is then added to the noisy latent before being input to the denoising net.
-To ensure temporal continuity, the Motion Module is embedded in the Res-Trans block, following spatial- and cross- attention layers, effectively modeling smooth transitions between animation frames.
+We adapt the framework from \citet{wei2024aniportrait} for portrait animation, enhancing Animate Anyone with a Pose Guider that adds pose features to the noise latent during downsampling.
+The pipeline of our method is illustrated in Figure~\ref{fig:framework} and comprises three key components: ReferenceNet, Pose Guider, and Motion Module.
+ReferenceNet encodes appearance features using an SD model with spatial-attention layers, while IP-Adapter \citep{ye2023ip} uses a CLIP image encoder with limited resolution (224x224).
+Cross-attention, driven by the CLIP image encoder, enhances feature integration between ReferenceNet and the denoising network.
+The Pose Guider encodes motion information using four convolutional layers to align the pose image to the same resolution as the noise latent, which is then added to the noisy latent before being input into the denoising network.
+To ensure smooth frame transitions, the Motion Module is embedded within the Res-Trans block after attention layers.